Emergency Notice

 A new collective agreement is currently being negotiated centrally at the provincial level between the Alberta Teachers’ Association (ATA) and the Teachers’ Employer Bargaining Association (TEBA), which represents the Government of Alberta and all school divisions.

-Like all other school divisions in Alberta, Greater St. Albert Catholic Schools is not directly involved in the central process.
+Like all divisions in Alberta, Greater St. Albert Catholic Schools is not directly involved in the central process.

 We value the essential role that teachers and all staff play in our school communities.
 Our Division also respects the collective bargaining process, and we remain hopeful that an agreement can be reached without disruption to teaching and learning.